July 24, 2019

 Hot time, Summer in the City!
-With a heatwave descending on New York City, things are getting sticky.
+With a heatwave descending on both sides of the pond, things are getting sticky.
 As we’re all aware, urban summers can be the most uncomfortable kind but luckily the Big Apple is more than well equipped for cooling outdoor activity, or non-activity if you prefer.

 If you’re hitting NYC this season, at some point you’ll want to swap skyscrapers for (actual) sky and shops for shade of a more natural kind.
 Here’s a little rundown of our favourite open-air spots.